MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-new-sql-server-table-using-rxdatastep.md

     rxSetComputeContext(sqlCompute)
     ```

 8. Create a new SQL Server data source, using a simple SQL query on the new table.
-This definition adds factor levels for the *DayOfWeek* column, using the *colInfo* argumrnt to **RxSqlServerData**.
+This definition adds factor levels for the *DayOfWeek* column, using the *colInfo* argument to **RxSqlServerData**.

     ```R
     SqlServerAirDemo <- RxSqlServerData(